dhruv-pandit/climate-econometrics/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact [dhruvpandit@aln.iseg.ulisboa.pt].
+For any questions or suggestions, please open an issue or contact [dpandit@novaims.unl.pt].